 - A neighbor, friend, or relative must be available on the SOS list.

 - Avoid walking alone or along deserted pathways.

 - Keep the house relatively free of much extra cash or valuables.

 - A duplicate set of keys are available with a trusted and reliable person.

-- Socialise to ensure access with friends and neighbours.
+- Socialize to ensure access with friends and neighbors.

 - Living in a community or else being connected to one will somewhat ensure that one will be missed!!!
 Or that a cry for help will be answered.